Books are a great way to exercise our brains.

 So if they buy a book, they tend to finish it.
 It gives a sense of achievement.
 And it also prevents the guilt of investing in the wrong thing.

-Even if the book is boring, we excuse ourselves into believing that we made the right decision of buying it.
+Even if the book is boring, we excuse ourselves into believing that we made the right decision to buy it.

 I have bought it, so at the very least I should finish it.